AdaCore/training_material/courses/spark_for_ada_programmers/labs/5_flow_analysis.lab.rst

   + Study the generated contracts and make sure you understand them.

-- Add a null data dependencies contracts with aspect :code:`Global => null` to all subprograms.
+- Add a null data dependencies contracts with aspect :ada:`Global => null` to all subprograms.

 - Run flow analysis.
 Make sure you understand the check messages that :toolname:`GNATprove` produces.

-- Add correct data dependencies contracts with aspect :code:`Global` to all subprograms.
+- Add correct data dependencies contracts with aspect :ada:`Global` to all subprograms.

   + The objective is to get no messages when running :toolname:`GNATprove`.